Empowering Communities for Sustainable WASH Access, Improved Health, and Enhanced Livelihoods in Eight Regions of Ethiopia

 Menstrual hygiene management facilities constructed.

-Individuals participated in capacity development trainings.
+Individuals participated in capacity development training programmes.

 Households equipped with improved latrines.